Skip to content

 As in your childhood home there was a lamp,

 Bottle of brass beneath a gourd of glass,

 Which shed its gentle beams about your world,

 A world of wooden walls & iron roof,

 Of packed earth floor & snails in the well,

-A light which shed each night it’s tender glow
+A light which shed each night it’s gentle glow

-Into a wider world of gods & wars
+Through pages to a world of gods & wars,

 Of bronze and spears and horsehair-headed crests,